opkpEh/opencv_projects/README.md

 For now, the file name is decided my ctime.

 'q' closes the camera,
-'SPACE BAR' takes the picture.
+'SPACE BAR' takes the picture,
+'t' to start video recording,
+'y' to stop video recording.

 -THE END-